bonjourwastaken/dotfiles/README.md

-# dotfiles
+# bonjour's dotfiles
 My set of configuration files

 ## Quick setup
-The easiest way to get going is running the `apply.sh` script from the repository root like so:
+The easiest way to get started is to run the `apply.sh` script from the repository root like so:

 ```
 chmod +x apply.sh